jfdenton7/advent-of-code-2022/README.md

 ### Advent of Code 2022

-Using this advent to learn c++ and the cmake build system.
+Using this year's advent of code to learn c++ and the cmake build system.
 This is in preparation for OMSCS at GT.

+### Using this repo

+Setup this repo by executing the following at root
+> cmake -S .

+You can build an advent day by using the following command
+> cmake --build . --target day_1

 ### Resources
 A few helpful resources I used along the way.